Posts

 Image

-That is a very good question!
-The simple answer is install a water softener.
-The real answer is more complicated but it doesn't have to be complicated as long as you do some homework to make sure you purchase the right water softener system to solve your hard water problems.
-There are a lot of options out there now for so called "Salt Free Water Softeners".
-Magnetic gadgets (to change the polarity of the water), medias to bond the calcium and magnesium together (to make a larger molecular particle) that, theoretically, won't fall out of solution as easily, etc, etc. At this point all of that is just "Hocus Pocus" and a money grab.
+That is a good question!
+The simple answer is to install a water softener.
+The real answer is more complicated, but it doesn't have to be, as long as you do some homework to make sure you purchase the right water treatment system to solve your hard water problems.
+The Water Softener Blog - How to Choose the Right Water Softener System: A Complete Guide for Homeowners and DIY There are a lot of options out there now for so-called "Salt Free Water Softeners".
+Magnetic gadgets (to change the polarity of the water), media to bond the calcium and magnesium together (to make a larger molecular particle) that, theoretically, won't fall out of solution as easily, etc, etc. At this point, all of that is just "Hocus Pocus" and a money grab.
 Here is a good example of how they get your money, then back down.
-I get a call from a young couple that are having well water issues.
-They asked if I could come out to test their water and see what is going on with it.
-They spent $3000 a couple months back on this system the...
+I get a call from a young couple who are having well water issues.
+They asked if I could come out to test their water and see what i...